-There is some variation in area of proglacial lakes across the study area (Figure 3).
-Only 12 out of 108 (11.1%) proglacial lakes were >0.1 km2 and represent outliers (>1.5 x Inter Quartile Range), 11 of which were in the Kebnekaise and surrounding areas (hereafter referred to as ‘Greater Kebnekaise area’; marked a, b, c, d on Figure 3).
+There is some notable variation in area of proglacial lakes across the study area (Figure 3).
+Only 12 out of 108 proglacial lakes were >0.1 km2 and represent outliers (>1.5 x Inter Quartile Range).
+The majority (11) of these larger lakes were in the Kebnekaise and surrounding areas, hereafter referred to as ‘Greater Kebnekaise area’, with separate subpopulations marked a, b, c, d on Figure 3.
 The very northern limit of the study area (area a, Figure 3) contains 4 smaller proglacial lakes (<0.02 km2) and two of the 12 large (>0.1 km2) outliers.
 The next group of lakes to the south (area b, Figure 3) are smaller (~0.01 km2) and associated with small corrie glaciers with terminal moraine systems.
-The Kebnekaise area (area c, Figure 3) has a large range in proglacial lake sizes, from 0.000744 km2 to 0.686 km2 and represents a diverse population of proglacial lakes associated with corrie glaciers, some small valley glaciers and plateau icefields in the west of the region (Karlen, 1973).
-The central area (area d, Figure 3Error!
-Reference source not found.) are between ~0.05 to 0.15 km2 and associated with corrie glaciers.
+The Kebnekaise area (area c, Figure 3) has a diverse population of proglacial lakes with a large range in areas, from 0.000744 km2 to 0.686 km2 with corrie glaciers, some small valley glaciers and plateau icefields in the west of the region (Karlen, 1973).
+The central region (area d, Figure 3) had proglacial lakes between ~0.05 to 0.15 km2, with neighbouring corrie glaciers.
 The southernmost population of proglacial lakes lies in the Sarek area and are generally smaller, although there is 1 larger proglacial lake (>0.1 km2) (Figure 3).

 Analysis of Differences between Proglacial Lakes in Kebnekaise and Sarek

-On 8/8/2014 in the Sarek area 23 out of the 54 (42.6%) proglacial lakes mapped had a contact point with a glacier and 28 (51.9%) were moraine dammed, whereas 21 out of the 54 (38.9%) in the Greater Kebnekaise area had contact with proglacial lakes and 23 (42.6%) were moraine dammed.
+On 8/8/2014 in the Sarek area 23 out of the 54 proglacial lakes mapped had a contact point with a glacier and 28 were moraine dammed (see Supplementary).
+Proportions were similar in the Greater Kebnekaise area as 21 out of the 54 of the proglacial lakes had contact a glacier and 23 were moraine dammed.
 The mean proglacial lake size in the Greater Kebnekaise area was 0.073 km2 and a median of 0.017 km2.
 In contrast, the mean proglacial lake area in the Sarek area was 0.016 km2 and a median of 0.005 km2.(Figure 3).
-Both datasets have a positive skew and non-parametric distributionError!
-Reference source not found.), so a Mann Whitney U test was performed to test for difference between the two populations.
-Due to the relatively large number of observations (n1=54 and n2=54) the critical U value (Ucrit) was calculated for a two tailed test at the 0.05 significance level.
-As U1 (906) was lower than Ucrit (2,238.513) the null hypothesis (Ho) is rejected, therefore the proglacial lakes in the Sarek area had a statistically significant smaller area than those in the Greater Kebnekaise area (Figure 3).
+Both datasets have a positive skew and non-parametric distribution.
+As U1 (906) was lower than Ucrit (2,238.513) for a two tailed Mann Whitney U test (at 0.05 sig. level) the null hypothesis (Ho) is rejected, therefore the proglacial lakes in the Sarek area had a statistically significant smaller area than those in the Greater Kebnekaise area (Figure 3).
 So glacial lake formation has not been uniform in extent across the two different areas, despite the mountains being of a similar altitude and relatively close proximity (~50 km apart).
 Therefore highlighting the complexity of factors controlling proglacial lake formation and spatial extent, which are further explored in the Discussion.

-Spatial Changes in Proglacial Lakes between 1950s/60s and 2014
+Proglacial Lake Development since 1950s/60s